Édith Piaf: Legacy

 French media have continually published magazines, books, plays, television specials and films about the star, often on the anniversary of her death.
-In 1969, her longtime friend Simone "Mômone" Berteaut published a biography titled "Piaf."
+In 1969, her longtime friend Simone "Mômone" Berteaut published a biography titled Piaf.
 This biography contained the false claim that Berteaut was Piaf's half-sister.
 In 1967, the Association of the Friends of Édith Piaf was formed, followed by the inauguration of the Place Édith Piaf in Belleville in 1978.
 Soviet astronomer Lyudmila Georgievna Karachkina named a small planet, 3772 Piaf, in her honor.

 A fan and author of two Piaf biographies operates the Musée Édith Piaf, a two-room museum in Paris.
 The museum is located in the fan's apartment and has operated since 1977.

 A concert titled Piaf: A Centennial Celebration was held at The Town Hall in New York City on 19 December 2015, to commemorate the 100th anniversary of Piaf's birth.
 The events was hosted by Robert Osborne and produced by Daniel Nardicio and Andy Brattain.
 Performers included Little Annie, Gay Marshall, Amber Martin, Marilyn Maye, Meow Meow, Elaine Paige, Molly Pope, Vivian Reed, Kim David Smith, and Aaron Weinstein.

 At the 2024 Olympic Summer Games opening ceremony, Canadian singer Celine Dion performed "L'Hymne à l'amour".

+Piaf is best known for performing songs in the cabaret and modern chanson genres.